Integrations

 The resolved OAuth credentials are cached within the Atomic platform for 45 seconds after initially being retrieved.
 This is to avoid overloading the OAuth endpoint with requests.
 Any token expiration settings should be longer than 45 seconds.

-The OAuth client credentials flow supports two request schemes:
+The OAuth client credentials flow supports the following request schemes:

 curl --location --request POST https://login.microsoftonline.com/common/oauth2/v2.0/token \